Friedrich Nietzsche: Independent philosopher (1879–1888)

-While the three spent a number of weeks together in Leipzig in October 1882, the following month Rée and Salomé left Nietzsche, leaving for Stibbe (today Zdbowo in Poland) without any plans to meet again.
+While the three spent a number of weeks together in Leipzig in October 1882, the following month Rée and Salomé left Nietzsche, leaving for Stibbe (modern-day Zdbowo in Poland) without any plans to meet again.
 Nietzsche soon fell into a period of mental anguish, although he continued to write to Rée, stating "We shall see one another from time to time, won't we?"
 In later recriminations, Nietzsche would blame on separate occasions the failure in his attempts to woo Salomé on Salomé, Rée, and on the intrigues of his sister (who had written letters to the families of Salomé and Rée to disrupt the plans for the commune).
 Nietzsche wrote of the affair in 1883, that he now felt "genuine hatred for my sister".

 Amidst renewed bouts of illness, living in near-isolation after a falling out with his mother and sister regarding Salomé, Nietzsche fled to Rapallo, where he wrote the first part of Also Sprach Zarathustra in only ten days.

-By 1882, Nietzsche was taking huge doses of opium, but he was still having trouble sleeping.
+By 1882 Nietzsche was taking huge doses of opium and continued to have trouble sleeping.
 In 1883, while staying in Nice, he was writing out his own prescriptions for the sedative chloral hydrate, signing them "Dr. Nietzsche".

-He turned away from the influence of Schopenhauer, and after he severed his social ties with Wagner, Nietzsche had few remaining friends.
+He turned away from the influence of Arthur Schopenhauer, and after he severed his social ties with Wagner, Nietzsche had few remaining friends.
 Now, with the new style of Zarathustra, his work became even more alienating, and the market received it only to the degree required by politeness.
 Nietzsche recognised this and maintained his solitude, though he often complained.
 His books remained largely unsold.
 In 1885, he printed only 40 copies of the fourth part of Zarathustra and distributed a fraction of them among close friends, including Helene von Druskowitz.

-In 1883, he tried and failed to obtain a lecturing post at the University of Leipzig.
+In 1883 he tried and failed to obtain a lecturing post at the University of Leipzig.
 According to a letter he wrote to Peter Gast, this was due to his "attitude towards Christianity and the concept of God".

-In 1886, Nietzsche broke with his publisher Ernst Schmeitzner, disgusted by his antisemitic opinions.
+In 1886 Nietzsche broke with his publisher Ernst Schmeitzner, disgusted by his antisemitic opinions.
 Nietzsche saw his own writings as "completely buried and in this anti-Semitic dump" of Schmeitzner—associating the publisher with a movement that should be "utterly rejected with cold contempt by every sensible mind".
 He then printed Beyond Good and Evil at his own expense.
 He also acquired the publication rights for his earlier works and over the next year issued second editions of The Birth of Tragedy, Human, All Too Human, Daybreak, and of The Gay Science with new prefaces placing the body of his work in a more coherent perspective.
 Thereafter, he saw his work as completed for a time and hoped that soon a readership would develop.
 In fact, interest in Nietzsche's thought did increase at this time, if rather slowly and imperceptibly to him.
-During these years Nietzsche met Meta von Salis, Carl Spitteler, and Gottfried Keller.
+During these years Nietzsche met Meta von Salis, Carl Spitteler and Gottfried Keller.